 Such matrix decompositions relate closely in a statistical context to linear graphical chain models.
-With graphical chain models [9], [15], [25], [39] one can formulate relations among many random variables of arbitrary distributional form, such that simplifying structure results from conditional independencies and is captured in graphs in which nodes represent random variables and missing edges indicate sets of parameters constrained to take value zero, capturing independence.
+With graphical chain models [10, 17, 27, 42] one can formulate relations among many random variables of arbitrary distributional form, such that simplifying structure results from conditional independencies and is captured in graphs.
+In independence graphs nodes represent random variables and missing edges indicate sets of parameters constrained to take value zero and to capture independence.
 In such systems, there is typically a direction of dependence between some but not all pairs of nodes.

 These multivariate statistical models combine three essential concepts which have been developed independently at the beginning of the 20th century.
-The geneticist Wright [43] used directed graphs to formulate hypotheses how linear relations in his data could have been generated.
-The probabilist Markov [28] introduced the notion of conditional independence to represent seemingly complex structures by a sequence of univariate dependencies, and the physicist Gibbs [18] characterized the higher density of a substance by an undirected graph, in which nodes have a larger number of nearest neighbors.
+The geneticist Wright [46] used directed graphs to formulate hypotheses about how linear relations in his data could have been generated.
+The probabilist Markov [31] introduced the notion of conditional independence to represent seemingly complex structures by a sequence of univariate dependencies, and the physicist Gibbs [20] characterized the higher density of a substance by an undirected graph, in which nodes have a larger number of nearest neighbors.
 Many properties and estimation algorithms for different subclasses of graphical models have been established in the statistical literature in the last 30 years, but these have so far not been connected to properties of matrix operators.

 Key questions in statistical modeling are: how is the strength and direction of dependence between two random variables changed when their set of conditioning variables is modified, and in which situations are both properties preserved.
 These questions concern the parameters of a model which are free to vary, often within some range of non-vanishing dependence.
 Answers are essential for comparing results of different empirical studies on the same set of core variables.
-In two studies of even the same set of variables, different sequences for the variables may be used for analysis or only a partial ordering be given, since some variables are to be considered as joint responses.
+In two studies of even the same set of variables, different sequences for the variables may be used for analysis or only a partial ordering be given, when some variables are to be considered as joint responses.
 Or, it may be that some variables are omitted, i.e. marginalized over, or a sub-population is studied for which some levels of other variables are held fixed, i.e. are conditioned on.

-Closely related are inquiries into change and preservation of independence constraints specified by a given graph.
+Closely related are enquiries into change and preservation of independence constraints specified by a given graph.
 For this, we introduce a calculus for finding structural zeros after partial inversion, derive its properties and apply it to graphical chain models.
 This calculus operates on binary matrices.
 Many preserved independencies typically simplify statistical analysis even when the interpretation of the constraints and of the unconstrained parameters is changed.

-Necessary for the new matrix results are a minor modification of the sweep operator, so that it becomes applicable to real valued, square matrices instead of only to symmetric matrices, and a minor modification of adjacency matrices, the binary matrix representations traditional in the graph theoretic literature, so that matrix products of the new binary matrices, called edge matrices, become analogous to the real-valued matrix products in partial inversion.
+Needed for the new matrix results are a minor modification of the sweep operator, so that it becomes applicable to real-valued square matrices instead of only to symmetric matrices, and a minor modification of adjacency matrices, the binary matrix representations traditional in the graph theoretic literature, so that matrix products of the new binary matrices, called edge matrices, become analogous to the real-valued matrix products in partial inversion.

 The plan of the paper is to introduce partial inversion in Section 2.
-In Section

-3, partial inversion is applied to symmetric matrices and related to the statistical concept of linear least squares regression coefficients, to conditional covariance matrices and to inverse marginal covariance matrices.
+In Section 3, partial inversion is applied to symmetric matrices and related to the statistical concept of linear least squares regression coefficients, to conditional covariance matrices and to inverse marginal covariance matrices.
 Different properties of these types of parameters motivate the use of independence graphs with several types of edge.
-In Section 4, the discussion is extended to parameter and edge matrices of linear graphical chain models induced after partial inversion.
+In Section 4, the discussion is extended to parameter matrices of linear chain graph models induced after partial inversion and in Section 5 to chain graphs induced after partial closure of the generating graph.
 In a short final section we point to some open problems.